Dem split on jobless benefits slows relief bill in Senate - WTMJ

 WASHINGTON (AP) — Democrats laid aside one battle over boosting the minimum wage but promptly descended into another internal fight Friday as the party haltingly tried moving its $1.9 trillion COVID-19 relief bill through the Senate.

-The Senate’s work, including formally ending the minimum wage roll call that started in the morning, jerked to a halt as party leaders mapped how they would move ahead.

-“I feel bad for Joe Manchin.
-I hope the Geneva Convention applies to him,” No. 2 Senate GOP leader John Thune of South Dakota told reporters.
+“I don’t know where he is,” said No. 2 Senate Democratic leader Richard Durbin of Illinois, when asked for Manchin’s latest stance on jobless benefits.
+Asked if Democrats could simply accept the GOP’s version, Durbin said, “We don’t want to.
+We want to get this wrapped up.”

+That was a reference to a need to move the overall relief bill once again through the House, which has a large numbers of liberal Democrats and approved an initial version of the legislation last weekend that the Senate has since changed.

-The overall bill, aimed at battling the killer virus and nursing the staggered economy back to health, will provide direct payments of up to $1,400 to most Americans.
+The relief legislation, aimed at battling the killer pandemic and nursing the staggered economy back to health, will provide direct payments of up to $1,400 to most Americans.
 There’s also money for COVID-19 vaccines and testing, aid to state and local governments, help for schools and the airline industry, tax breaks for lower-earners and families with children, and subsidies for health insurance.

-Though the number of Democrats opposing the minimum wage plan was a surprise, its defeat was not.
-Solid Republican opposition had guaranteed in advance that proponents would fall well short of the 60 votes needed to win.
-The proposal would boost the federal minimum wage to $15 hourly by 2025, up from its current $7.25.

-Democrats next turned to trying to halt the roadblock over unemployment benefits by reaching some accommodation with Manchin.
-His aides did not return requests for comment.

-The House version of the massive relief bill provides $400 weekly emergency unemployment benefits — on top of regular state payments — through August.
+The House version of the massive relief package provides $400 weekly emergency unemployment benefits — on top of regular state payments — through August.

 Once Democrats solve that problem, the Senate next faces a mountain of amendments, mostly by GOP opponents, virtually all destined to fail but designed to force Democrats to take politically awkward votes.